UNIVERSE-HPC/course-material/CONTRIBUTING.md

 ## Markdown

 The material itself is written using [GitHub-flavored Markdown](https://docs.github.com/en/get-started/writing-on-github).
-A few special directives have been defined to allow us to include problems/challenges and solutions.
+A few special directives have been defined to allow us to include problems/challenges and solutions and callouts.
 Each directive specifies a block that starts and ends with three or more colons, e.g.

 ```pandoc
 :::directive_name